-APA’s Women and Planning Division is marking National Community Planning Month by conducting a series of interviews that recognize and celebrate the accomplishments of women in planning.
-These interviews will also explore the issues facing the planning and development of communities, cities, regions, states, and the nation related to the changing roles of women and men as a means of promoting social equity.
+APA's Women and Planning Division is conducting a series of interviews that recognize and celebrate the accomplishments of women in planning.
+These interviews will also explore the issues facing the planning and development of communities, cities, regions, states, and nations related to the changing roles of women and men as a means of promoting social equity.

 Describe your planning background, particularly as it relates to civic engagement.

 GARROW: Engagement is an important value that has been part of my focus since my first years in planning.
 While in graduate school at the Ohio State University, I had an internship with the Mid-Ohio Regional Planning Commission and provided support for public engagement on a seven-county regional growth strategy that involved working with the region's diverse groups through diverse ways of communicating.
 The project focused on engaging as many as possible to ensure the final plan addressed the varying needs of the large region.

 As part of the work, we targeted particularly hard-to-engage populations like immigrants and students.
 Public engagement became what I focused on in grad school and what I've come to enjoy most about planning.

 Shortly after my move to Aspen, I led a team of planners updating the Aspen Area Community Plan (AACP).
 Our goal was to involve residents in the update of our city's long-term vision.
 Instead of having a Steering Committee guide the update, we brought the plan to the public in stages, using clicker meetings and surveys to get feedback throughout the process.
 We knew that our update should not reflect just the thoughts of the last person standing, it should have the involvement of as many people as possible.

 It was great to be able to use what I learned in Columbus and school.
 Our commitment to making residents a part of the process paid off and the public engagement piece of the plan update won four awards, including from APA's Small Town and Rural Planning (STaR) Division.